scionproto/scion/doc/BeaconService.md

 #### IfId Keepalive Handler

-*(uses: `Interface.Activate`, `Interfaces.All`, `BeaconStore.DeleteRevocation`).*
+*(uses: `Interface.Activate`, `Interfaces.All`).*

 Update the interface state of the given IfId.
-If it changes, send IfStateInfo to all BRs, remove associated revocations from the BeaconDB (if any), and immediately beacon on that interface (in a core AS this also includes sending an origination beacon).
+If it changes, send IfStateInfo to all BRs, and immediately beacon on that interface (in a core AS this also includes sending an origination beacon).
 The associated revocations include both the local and the remote interface.

 ## Periodic Tasks